Executive Summary

 - Fulfillment: Picking, packing, shipping, handling costs

-- Transaction Fees: Payment processing (Stripe 2.9% + £0.30), card fees
+- Transaction Fees: Payment processing (Stripe 2.9% + ยฃ0.30, configurable), card fees

-- Return Costs: Return shipping, restocking, inspection, write-offs
+- Return Costs: Return shipping, restocking, inspection, write-offs โ per category

 - Customer Service: Per-order support allocation

-Flexible Import: Upload via CSV, sync live from Google Sheets, or connect via API.
-When costs change in your spreadsheet, bids recalculate automatically across your entire catalog.
+Import flexibility: Upload via CSV, sync live from Google Sheets, or connect via API.
+When costs change in your cost spreadsheet, bids recalculate automatically across your entire catalogue.
+Handles 1M+ products with real-time margin calculations.

-Intelligent Profit-First Bidding
+9.2 ProfitClarity: Intelligent Profit-First Bidding

 - Per-SKU ROAS Targets: Every product gets a unique target based on its actual margin